Augulus: Butler's account

 St Augulus, B. M. His name occurs with title of bishop in all the manuscript copies of the ancient Western Martyrology, which bears the name of St. Jerom.
 That of the abbey of Esternach, which is very old, and several others, style him martyr.
 He probably received that crown soon after St. Alban.
 All martyrologies place him in Britain, and at Augusta, which name was given to London, as Amm.
 Marcellinus mentions; never to York, for which Henschenius would have it to be taken in this place, because it was at that time the capital of Britain.
 In the ancient copy of Bede's martyrology, which was used at St. Agnan's at Orleans, he is called St. Augustus; in some others St. Augurius.
 The French call him St. Aule.
 Chatelain thinks him to be the same saint who is famous in some parts of Normandy under the name of St. Ouil.

 O'Hanlon's views

 John O'Hanlon (1821–1905) in his Lives of the Irish Saints discusses "Saint Augulus, Augurius, or Augulius, Bishop of Augusta, in Britain.
 [Third or Fourth Century]" under February 7.

 He notes that no Acts of Augurius exist, although various writers have alluded to him and place his festival at 7 February.

-He is said to have been of Irish origin and to have presided over Augusta, in Brittany, which may have been the name for London.
+He is said to have been of Irish origin and to have presided over Augusta, in Britain, which may have been the name for London.

 Possibly Augusta could have been some other place, such as York.